 The Anderson 4-way valve simplifies water hookups.
 The four positions on the selector allow you to select the various functions without changing the water hose connection.
+2020 Landmark 365 models ship with the all brass version of the valve.
+There are no rubber O-rings.

-City
+City Fixtures

-When connected to a campground water faucet, the selector should be on City.
+When connected to a campground water faucet, the selector should be on City Fixtures.
 This allows the campground water to flow directly to your water faucets, shower, and toilet.
-On the City setting, a channel is also open to allow water to be pumped from the fresh tank when the pump is turned on.
+On the City Fixtures setting, a channel is also open to allow water to be pumped from the fresh tank when the pump is turned on.
 This allows you to use the pump at rest stops without having to change the setting of the 4-way valve.